 It’s funny what you do on holiday, you know like designing games and stuff!

-So back in 2012 or was it 2013?, for copyright reasons let’s say 2012, we where on a family camping holiday and I decided to try devise a way of keeping the kids entertained or interested with something non-screen based, as you do!
-My son loved castles and soldiers at that time (around 8 or 9) and we have always enjoyed playing card games, board games and everything from traditional family games to fantasy and role-playing games, especially independent ones, so therefore we set about creating Kastles the card game.
+So back in 2012 or was it 2013?, for copyright reasons let’s say 2012, we where on a family camping holiday and I decided to try to devise a way of keeping the kids entertained or interested with something non-screen based, as you do!
+My son loved castles and soldiers at that time (around 8 or 9) and we have always enjoyed playing card games, board games and everything from traditional family games to fantasy and role-playing games, especially independent ones, so, therefore, we set about creating Kastles the card game.
 Here’s how we did it.

 A working model